-Carry out a 2nd webinar as part of the Continuing Medical Education activities, entitled “Echoes of CROI and more …”
+Conduct a 22d webinar as part of continuing Medical Education activities, titled “Croi Echoes and More”.

-The objective of this project is to carry out a comprehensive evaluation of the effectiveness of Primary Health Care (PHC) in the widest possible range of morbidity and mortality outcomes in Brazil, Colombia, Ecuador and Mexico.
+The objective of this project is to carry out a comprehensive evaluation of the effectiveness of Primary Health Care in the widest possible range of morbidity and mortality outcomes in Brazil, Colombia, Ecuador and Mexico.

 Develop a diploma module entitled “The response to HIV: challenges 40 years after its emergence and its impact on other current epidemics and pandemics”.

 The objective of this project is to develop a computer system that automates all the processes of reception and delivery of antiretroviral drugs in the pharmacies of the Condesa Specialized Clinics.

 The Emory-CDC CTU is comprised of priority areas with well-established programs and histories of conducting NIH-funded clinical research.

 We propose an evaluation of adolescent girls’ sexual behaviors and their results that compares Mexican immigrants to their Mexican-American counterparts.

 The objective of this study is to demonstrate the efficacy of a primary and booster vaccination regimen for the prevention of human immunodeficiency virus type 1 infection.